What Transfer Duty Means and How It Affects Property Buyers

 How NSW Calculates Transfer Duty

-When is Transfer Duty Paid?
+When Transfer Duty Is Paid

 Who Can Get Transfer Duty Exemptions in NSW